ahotchkin/react-fitness-backend/dev-log.md

 - I THINK FRONTEND IS WORKING.
 SEE WHAT ERROR IS WHEN TRYING TO SUBMIT UPDATE.
 CHECK IN RAILS CONSOLE THAT UPDATE IS GOING THROUGH.

 Thursday, 9/17
+- [x] Continue working on functionality to update and delete foods from a meal
+- [x] In user’s diary, display servings consumed and calories consumed for each food

+Friday, 9/18
-- [ ] Add functionality to update and delete foods from a meal
+- [x] Complete functionality to update and delete foods from a meal
+- [x] Update meal calorie count when a meal_food is added, updated, or deleted
+  - *Still having some issues where meal calorie count is not updated appropriately, but it works for the part...*

+Saturday, 9/19
+- [x] Add validations for number of servings on meal_foods model

 <h5>Remaining To Dos</h5>
 <i>Required</i>